ZTiKnl/IDA-BGS/README.md

 - Success (no data sent)
   Just processed FSDjump event, but destination system does not contain our faction
+  Just processed MissionCompleted event, but the target and recipient are not our faction

 - Success (data sent)
   Just processed FSDjump event, our faction is present here, data sent without errors
+  Just processed MissionCompleted event, mission is for or from our faction, data sent without errors

 - Fail: error code - short error message
   could be many things, the error code and short error message will be a hint/clue